Sweet Home Alabama: Year-end chart

-Sales and certifications
+Certifications and sales

 "All Summer Long"

 Kid Rock's 2008 song "All Summer Long" interpolates "Sweet Home Alabama" on the chorus and uses the guitar solo and piano outro, as well as the "turn it up" shout before the guitar solo; Billy Powell is featured on the track.
-"All Summer Long" also samples Warren Zevon's "Werewolves of London", which has similar chord progression to "Sweet Home Alabama".
+"All Summer Long" also samples Warren Zevon's "Werewolves of London", which has a similar chord progression to "Sweet Home Alabama".

 The song is credited to Matthew Shafer, Waddy Wachtel, R.J.
 Ritchie, Leroy Marinell, Warren Zevon, Edward King, Gary Rossington and Ronnie Van Zant.
 Since "All Summer Long"'s release, the original song has also charted at number 44 on the UK Singles Chart.